 English Literature and Language

-- Literature Paper 1: Macbeth and an Inspector Calls;
+- Literature Paper 1: Shakespeare (Macbeth) and modern texts (An Inspector Calls)

-- Literature Paper 2: A Christmas Carol and Poetry.
+- Literature Paper 2: 19th Century novel (A Christmas Carol) and anthology poetry

 - Analytical and critical thinking

 - Reading comprehension and analysis

 - Presentation skills

 - Discussion and debate

 - Drama and role play